MarcGrol/golangAnnotations/README.md

 This first implementation focuses on essing the work on the following topics:
 - web-services (jax-rs like):
     - Generate server-side http-handling for a regular "service"
+    - Generate helpers to ease integration testing of web-services

 - event-sourcing:
     - Describe which events belong to a specific aggregate
     - Type-strong boiler-plate code to build an aggregate from individual events